hikeventures/hikeventures.github.io/_posts/reviews/2013-11-23-arcteryx-tecto-fl-jacket.markdown

 layout: post
 ---

 Looking for a lightweight waterproof jacket for your next hiking, backpacking or any other backcountry adventure?
 The Arcteryx Tecto FL Jacket could be your next jacket and here comes a short review.
 After my hiking trip in [Sarek](http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) where I used the <a href="http://hikeventures.com/gear-review-montane-minimus-smock/" target="_self">Montane Minimus Smock</a>, I noticed that it would be better to have a full-zip jacket.
 It's just much more easier to get it on and off.
-Of course, a full-zip jacket is somewhat more heavy but a full-zip jacket just works better for me. {% include disclaimer.html %}
+Of course, a full-zip jacket is somewhat more heavy but a full-zip jacket just works better for me.

 <a href="https://www.flickr.com/photos/90204224@N07/11379723083" title="Arcteryx Tecto FL"><img src="https://farm6.staticflickr.com/5520/11379723083_5cf7ba4ecc_b.jpg" width="1024" height="466" alt="Arcteryx Tecto FL"></a>
 <!--more-->